Welcome to our website!

 Whether scholarship recipients prefer spoken English or American Sign Language, the Foundation's aim is to help them get the education they need to make their way more effectively in a hearing world.
 With a college or postgraduate degree, they will qualify for higher paying jobs, have more rewarding careers, and enjoy a better quality of life.
 Furthermore, they'll be more productive in our society.

 Since we began operations early in 2003, we've granted scholarships to nineteen students, at various colleges across the country.
 And we now have alumni, grantees who have completed college and are using their advanced education to establish their careers.
 All of our grantees had already done well in high school.
 They'd been active in sports and numerous other extracurricular activities, had volunteered in many ways both in and out of school, had been recognized as excellent college material by their teachers and were eager to continue their education.
 Their major problem was limited financial resources.

 Our grants have helped them advance their education at the college level.
 And as the Foundation becomes more widely known, we look forward to helping other qualified students get the higher education they need -- for their benefit and the benefit of society.

-Beginning in 2011, the T.A.F.F.Y.
-Foundation has agreed to support an additional scholarship for a deaf or hard of hearing student who lives in Michigan.
-We're very excited about this partnership; it will enable us to increase the number of students we can support, thus giving more deaf and hard of hearing persons an opportunity to succeed.
-All applicants from Michigan will automatically be considered for this scholarship, as well as for our other scholarships.
-Read about their first grantee in the T.A.F.F.Y. section of Our Grantee page.
+In 2011, the T.A.F.F.Y.
+Foundation agreed to support an additional scholarship for a deaf or hard of hearing student from Michigan.
+We're very excited about this partnership; it enabled us to increase the number of students we can support, thus giving more deaf and hard of hearing persons an opportunity to succeed.
+Currently, they are supporting Christine who’s attending RIT.
+Read about their grantee in the T.A.F.F.Y. section of Our Grantee page.